 Having 529 square miles of land, of which 89% is National Forest, and more than 9,000 acres are Nature Conservancy, Bath County is a hiking/biking lover’s dream!
 Starting your journey at the Inn at Gristmill Square ensures you are well-rested and fed, and ready to tackle all the trails!
-The most challenging issue you’ll face, other then the steep incline of our trails, is choosing which one to tackle first!
+The most challenging issue you’ll face, other then the steep incline of our trails, is choosing which one to ride/hike first!
 Click here for a great brochure regarding hiking/biking/riding in the Western Highlands.

 If you aren’t too sore you need to head east and visit Douthat State Park.
 There are a multitude of trails there that are well marked.
 Simply pick on that interests you.
 There is a visitor’s center there in case you want some maps and recommendations.
 Blue Suck Falls is a great one, and if we’ve had some rain the falls will be running and will be worth the hike/bike!
 To learn more about Blue Suck Falls click here.

+While at Douthat stop at one of their great picnic locations for lunch that you packed (we can help with that!*).
 Spend the rest of the day strolling around Clifton Forge.
 Learn more about the history of trains in the area at the C&O museum.
 Visit the Alleghany Highlands Arts and Craft Center right there in downtown Clifton Forge.
 For an adventurous drive back head up what locals call “airport mountain road” (click here for the map).
 When at the top follow signs for the airport for both stunning views from the top of Warm Springs mountain, but to also visit our little airport, the highest airport east of the Mississippi!

 You’ll make your way back to Warm Springs via Route 220.
 If you want a quick side trip you can stop by Falling Springs Falls while you are that far south.
 Once back at the inn if time permits get a massage from the Warm Spirit Spa*.
 Your muscles will thank you!